 One of China's gateways to the world, Shenzhen is one of the country's most developed cities and one of the fastest-growing cities in the world.

 The city is the high-tech and manufacturing hub of southern China, home to the world's fourth-busiest container port, and the fourth-busiest airport on the Chinese mainland.
 It is one of the country's most popular tourist destinations.
+It was also elected one of the top 10 Chinese cities popular with expats in 2012.
 The high-tech, financial services, modern logistics and cultural industries are mainstays of the city.
 New industries of strategic importance and modern service industries are quickly becoming new engines for the city's economic growth.

 As a State-level innovative city, Shenzhen has chosen independent innovation as the dominant strategy for its future development.
-The number of Shenzhen's PCT (Patent Cooperation Treaty) applications has topped China for eight consecutive years.
-Shenzhen ranked first in Forbes' 2011 list of innovative mainland cities.
+The number of Shenzhen's PCT (Patent Cooperation Treaty) applications has topped Chinese cities for nine consecutive years.
+Shenzhen ranked second in Forbes' 2012 list of innovative mainland cities.

 The city is also well-known for design, with more than 6,000 design companies employing more than 60,000 people.
 On Nov.
 19, 2008, UNESCO named Shenzhen a member of its Creative Cities Network and awarded Shenzhen the title of City of Design.

 Shenzhen is an ecological garden city, with half of its total area under a form of environmental protection that bans construction.
-The urban greenbelt coverage in developed areas is 45.05 percent.
-Shenzhen is China's first Chinese city to win the Nations in Bloom Award, and named on the United Nations Environment Program's Global Top 500 Laureate Roll of Honor.
-In 2011, Shenzhen had the lowest energy and water consumption per 10,000 yuan GDP in China.
+The urban greenbelt coverage in developed areas is 45.1 percent.
+Shenzhen is China's first city to win the Nations in Bloom Award, and named on the United Nations Environment Program's Global Top 500 Laureate Roll of Honor.

 A picturesque coastal city, Shenzhen is a popular tourist destination in South China and has been listed by the Chinese Government as an Excellent Tourist City.
 It was named one of the world's 31 must-see tourist destinations in 2010 by The New York Times.

-The 32-year-old city is stepping up to change models of economic development and build an innovative, energy-saving and environmentally friendly city where people can live happily.
+The 33-year-old city is stepping up to change models of economic development and build an innovative, energy-saving and environmentally friendly city where people can live happily.

-The development of Shenzhen, a gateway for China to the outside world, is regarded as the epitome of the country's drive toward reform and modernization.
+The development of Shenzhen, China's gateway to the outside world, is regarded as the epitome of the country's drive toward reform and modernization.

 Shenzhen is a coastal city in South China, adjoining Hong Kong.
 Its longitude lies between 113.46 and 114.37 degrees east, and its latitude between 22.27 and 22.52 degrees north.
 Sitting south of the Tropic of Cancer, it is in southern Guangdong Province.
 Demarcated from Hong Kong by the Shenzhen River in the south, it is bordered by Dongguan and Huizhou in the north, Daya Bay and Dapeng Bay in the east and the Lingding Sea and the mouth of the Pearl River in the west.